nish17/Speaking-Engagments/README.md

 ### Alexa Skill Development Workshop at PDPU

+I was invited to conduct a workshop on Alexa Skill development by EnCode (programming club of Pandit Deedayal Petroleum University).

 More details [over here](./Workshops/Alexa-Workshop-at-PDPU/README.md)

 ## Podcasts

 ### Inside Voice Podcast

+I was invited by Voice Summit to speak at their Podcast Inside Voice Podcast.

 More details [over here](./Podcasts/Inside-Voice-Podcast/README.md)